 How to install it

 If finding a Getflix download is a little complex, the same can be applied to installation.
-Downloading and installing the VPN client is quick and easy, but our Getflix review guys have found configuring your DNS to take advantage of the anti-geoblocking function to be more tricky.
+Downloading and installing the VPN client is quick and easy, but we found that configuring your DNS to take advantage of the anti-geoblocking function to be more tricky.

 Again, you’ll have to signup for a Getflix subscription before the DNS settings can be configured.
 There’s a step by step guide on the Getflix website, which we found easy to follow, although the process was more time consuming than it needed to be.

 And be aware that changing the DNS settings on your router can lead to conflicts and errors, so take care here.

 How to use it